szaghi/PreForM/README.md

 ## <a name="install"></a>Install

 ### <a name="manual-install"></a>Manual Installation
-PreForM.py is a one-file-script, consequently it does not need of a real installation: simply download the script and placed into your PATH.
+PreForM.py is a one-file-script, consequently it does not need a real installation: simply download the script and placed into your PATH.
 See the [requirements](#requirements) section.

-However, note the script placed into the root of PreForM.py project is just a wrapper to the real script.
+However, note that the script placed into the root of PreForM.py project is just a wrapper to the real script.
 As a matter of fact, the tree structure of the PreForM.py project is the following:
 ```bash
 ├── CONTRIBUTING.md
 ├── examples